Kitura/kitura.dev/en/starter/generator/core_concepts.md

 #### Watson Conversation IBM Cloud Service
 This service uses the [Watson Swift SDK package](https://github.com/watson-developer-cloud/swift-sdk), which allows Kitura applications to build Watson-powered applications, specifically in this case the IBM Watson Conversation service.

-With the IBM Watson Conversation service you can create cognitive agents--virtual agents that combine machine learning, natural language understanding, and integrated dialog scripting tools to build outstanding projects, such as a chat room with an integrated Watson chat bot.
+With the IBM Watson Conversation service you can create an AI assistant that combines machine learning, natural language understanding, and integrated dialog scripting tools to build outstanding projects, such as a chat room with an integrated Watson chat bot.

 Boilerplate code for creating a client object for the Watson Conversation API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.